charichard09/DynamicFitness/README.md

 * _11:30 Begin reading and taking notes on LHTP's weekend lesons on Firestore db_
 * _1:15 Coninue taking notes on Firestore db_
 * _2:10 Begin reading and taking notes on Thinking In React_
+* _3:10 Coding through Help Queue convert to Hooks and attach to Firestore_

 ## License